There are three gums available for making sugar gum paste. Two are natural gum products, and the other is a chemical substitute.

 Making gum paste from scratch

 I know some people make gum paste for flower making by adding either Gum Tragacanth or Tylose to fondant – I teaspoon to every 250g of fondant.
-Flowers made from this paste do not dry as hard as flowers made from gum paste that is made from scratch and the flowers tend to soften in humid conditions so that is why I always prefer to make my gum paste from scratch.
+Flowers made from this paste do not dry as hard as flowers made from real gum paste and the flowers tend to soften in humid conditions so that is why I always prefer to make my gum paste from scratch.

 I always use icing/confectioner’s sugar made from sugar cane to make gum paste because I find that icing/confectioners’ sugar, made from sugar beet, does not produce such a good quality gum pastel.